 Homoto (Гомото in Russian) is a new club, and this is their first season riding together.
 Yuri is a man in his thirties.
-He has a flat, a job, a boyfriend (who hates motorcycles), a lover (who goes crazy for them) and a garage where the club members and LGBT activists sometimes go to hang out.
+He has an apartment, a job, a boyfriend (who hates motorcycles), a lover (who goes crazy for them), and a garage where the club members and LGBT activists sometimes go to hang out.

 The majority of the club's members are male, and the girls tend to hang out separately.
-I had to arrange two different dates to meet them, as the girls were away on a ride to Belarus the day Yuri and the boys met me in the biker hang-out spot in the city centre.
-I meet the girls two weeks later by a pond in a vacant lot in a suburb.
-"The club is a support system," they explain.
-"We're not obliged to hang out together all of the time".
+I had to arrange two different dates to meet them, as the girls were away on a ride to Belarus the day Yuri and the boys met me in the biker hang-out spot in the city center.
+I met the girls two weeks later by a pond in a vacant lot in a suburb.
+"The club is a support system," they explained.
+"We're not obliged to hang out together all of the time."

 "It's not for me to try and break those habits," Yuri shrugs.

-"I was there when it happened," says Yuri, "and it was then that I realised that Milonov is simply a clown."
-Yuri refuses to agree with the media rhetoric of Milonov as a villain – he sees the politician more like a kid throwing a tantrum in the sweets aisle of the supermarket, the policeman his embarrassed parents trying to calm him down.
-"As soon as people realised he was there, everyone just ran towards him, to stare at him like he was some sort of a circus freak," he adds.
+"I was there when it happened," says Yuri, "and it was then that I realized that Milonov is simply a clown."
+Yuri refuses to agree with the media rhetoric of Milonov as a villain—he sees the politician more like a kid throwing a tantrum in the sweets aisle of the supermarket, the policeman his embarrassed parents trying to calm him down.
+"As soon as people realized he was there, everyone just ran towards him, to stare at him like he was some sort of a circus freak," he adds.

 Is Homoto the gay answer to the ultra-patriotic, alpha-male motorbike club Night Wolves?
 Yuri says no, not because he's trying to avoid comparison, but because he doesn't believe the infamous bikers are really even a motorcycle club.
-"Night Wolves is a political organisation.
-[Club leader and friend of Vladimir Putin, Alexander] Zaldostanov is a politician, just dressed in leather, not a suit".
+"Night Wolves is a political organization.
+[Club leader and friend of Vladimir Putin, Alexander] Zaldostanov is a politician, just dressed in leather, not a suit."